emmbedee/GestureLink/README.md

 •	Switch between applications: essentially an Alt-Tab alternative.
 •	Cursor movement/clicking.
 •	Gesture customization: pick which specific hand shapes do what.

-4. Team Organization:

-Documentation: Jadon Onstead, Ephraim Collins
-Implementation: Emm Doeden, Jadon Onstead
-Video:  Ephraim Collins, Emm Doeden

-Since this team is comparatively small, this gives us a big advantage to be able to be as agile as possible.
-So, while the above description is accurate, we will be able to help each other with everything, and the above declarations are mostly a formality.